LibrePlan/libreplan/doc/src/user/en/17-1-project-dashboard.rst

    * *Expected progress*.
 It is the progress the project should have at the moment according to the planning created.

+To view each bar's actual measured valued hover the mouse cursor over the bar.

 The project global progress is estimated in several different ways as there is not a unique right method to do it: